 Marketing is certainly not a new idea.
 Content marketing, however, is changing the way that businesses operate, connect with clients and bring in leads.
 Content marketing is just what the name implies: It is both content and marketing!

-This article is part 4 in an ongoing case study analyzing the impact of content on SEO.
-In the previous installment, we examined the effectiveness of building a niche blog as part of an SEO strategy.
-In this installment, we break down the results of our Facebook advertising campaign and outline the pros and cons as they relate to our own blog promotion efforts.
+This article is part 5 in an ongoing case study analyzing the impact of content on SEO.
+In the previous installment, we addressed the lessons learned from our Facebook content marketing campaign.
+In this installment, we compare the success of our evergreen and non-evergreen content in order to determine which type is more effective for meeting our goals.
 If you haven’t read the previous installment in our series, you can click here to do so.